ericllacerda/RK322X-Armbian-Home-Server/README.md

 Concerning security and learning, I'll also report any attempted Pentests against the server by me or my friends on this guide

+Security measures will be arbitrily implemented at the very end of configuration due to security testing, so will opening to the internet
 ## Hardware Preparation